 Mild to moderate hypokalemia is seen relatively frequently in sick cats, but does not usually cause significant clinical signs.
 However, if severe hypokalemia develops, it can cause profound and life-threatening clinical signs.
 The main effect of severe hypokalemia is generalized muscle weakness.
 Affected cats have difficulty in getting up and walking, and may appear almost "drunk" because of their weakness.
-A common and characteristic sign of the muscle weakness is the inability to raise the head into a normal position, so that the head is held down.
+A common and characteristic sign of the muscle weakness is the inability to raise their head into a normal position, so that the head is held down or the neck is bent.
 Hypokalemia can also cause marked depression and lack of appetite.
-In many cases, the cat will have a poor quality coat.
+Some cats with hypokalemia may become constipated.
+In many cases, the cat will have a poor-quality coat.

 What causes hypokalemia?